react-boilerplate/react-boilerplate/docs/css/postcss.md

 # PostCSS

 PostCSS is a modular CSS preprocessor based on JavaScript.
-It comes fully configured with the plugins listed below and ready to go.
+It comes pre- configured with the plugins listed below.

 See the [official documentation](https://github.com/postcss/postcss) for more information!